-The HMSA Kaimana Awards & Scholarship Program is a unique initiative that promotes physical activity at Hawaii high schools, rewards the achievements of student athletes, and supports education for coaches.
-Athletics, academics, sportsmanship, and community service are key program elements.
+The HMSA Kaimana Awards & Scholarship Program is a unique initiative that promotes physical activity at Hawaii high schools, rewards the achievements of student athletes, and helps underwrite training and certification for coaches.
+Athletics, academics, sportsmanship and community service are key program elements.
 HMSA sponsors this program in partnership with the Hawaii High School Athletic Association (HHSAA).

 The program includes three components:

 - HMSA Kaimana Scholarships for student athletes.

 The HMSA Kaimana Awards recognize Hawaii high schools whose student athletes excel both on and off the field.
 All high schools in Hawaii's five interscholastic leagues are eligible for an HMSA Kaimana Award.

 Schools compete within their own league and division to earn points in: